NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/ec2-user-data-iscsi-create-and-mount/README.md

     - $volName - The name of the volume you want to create in your FSxN.
     - $volSize - The size of the volume you want to create in GB e.g [100]
     - $drive_letter - The drive letter to assign to the volume.
-    - $user - The ONTAP user id you wish to authenicate with.
+    - $user - The ONTAP user id you wish to authenticate with.
     - $svm_name - The name of the SVM where the volume is to be created.

 2. Save the script file.